Skip to content

 • Workplace violence incidents

 The common thread is the potential for severe disruption, loss, or damage to the organisation and its reputation.
-Crises require timely and strategic response to mitigate impact to your people.
+Crises require timely and strategic responses to mitigate the impact to your people.

 The Elements of Crisis Management